 Delicate lines and gentle textures are woven together to depict elegant, elongated figures and forms.
 Rosanna loves to experiment with scale, and nature usually plays a big role in her art.
 She uses a limited palette for each piece, sometimes punchy, sometimes subtle, but always in keeping with the brief.

-Client list Rosanna’s clients include The Guardian, New York Times, Wendy's, Lenny Letter, Tangent Books, The Bristol Cable, Pizza Workshop, Moon Design & Build, Penguin Random House and Yurtel.
+Client list Rosanna’s clients include The Guardian, The New York Times, Quarto Publishing Group, Tangent Books, Penguin Random House, Travel & Leisure, House Beautiful, Singapore Airlines and Culture Trip.